mrismanaziz/Reforestation/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Why did the feline fail the lie detector test?
+Because he be lion.